-Step-by-step: An illustrated and written tutorial showing you how to draw a complete fantasy landscapes.
-Each step-by-step has a two themes.
+Step-by-step: An illustrated and written tutorial showing you how to draw a complete fun & easy landscape.
+Each step-by-step has two themes.
 The first involves the objects that are drawn and may be as abstract as studying the shapes or textures used in them, or as specific as the kind of objects-animals, people, etc. The second theme covers some feature of art technique - values, depth, shading, etc.

 There are usually two similar landscapes.
 One is for comparison, and the other is broken down step by step with explanations of what I did, and why I made the choices.
 The explanations are quite lengthy and detailed, but easily skipped over if one only wants to follow the illustrations.

 Step-wisely: A tutorial aimed at showing tips and techniques.
 Usually one is posted the week before a step-by-step, and features something that will be used in that step-by-step.

 Tint: A color lightened by adding white.
 Pink is a tint of red.